Advising Questions and Answers

 Students who wish to be reinstated from suspension must do the following:

-Read the guidelines for reinstatement to see if they are eligible.
-The Academic Standing Committee will not approve students who do not meet all of the guidelines.
+Read the guidelines for reinstatement.
+The Academic Standing Committee will not approve petitions for reinstatement for students who do not meet all of the guidelines.

-Attend the Academic Standing Committee meeting you are assigned.
+After submissions, you should attend the Academic Standing Committee meeting and complete any other tasks you are assigned.

 You can change your grade to (S/U) or withdraw from courses up until the Friday of Week 7, but there are specific rules about which courses you can S/U. Before making any decision about dropping or withdrawing from a course (or term), you should do the following: